thejackluo/stockbot/README.md

 # Stock Bot
-2 people with an ambition to beat the stock market by scrapping data from reddit and twitter and using it to run sentimental analysis!
+A Stock Bot that utilizes sentimental analysis from data in reddit and twitter to beat the stock market and produce fundamental analysis indicators

+# How to use?
+coming soon